Kyazma Home

 MapQTL ® List of frequently asked questions

-1. How do I install my personal license file 'MAPQTL.LIC' ?
+1. How do I install my individual license file ?

 2. Why do I get the message 'MapQTL is using an evaluation license' ?